CMPS-2200/assignment-01-template/assignment-01.md

 ```
 E.g., `longest_run([2,12,12,8,12,12,12,0,12,1], 12) == 3`

-  - 4a.
+  - 3a.
 First, implement an iterative, sequential version of `longest_run` in `main.py`.

-  - 4b.
+  - 3b.
 What is the Work and Span of this implementation?

-.
-.
-.
-.
-.
-.
-.
-.
-.

-  - 4c.
-Next, implement a `longest_run_recursive`, a recursive, divide and conquer implementation.
-This is analogous to our implementation of `sum_list_recursive`.
-To do so, you will need to think about how to combine partial solutions from each recursive call.
-Make use of the provided class `Result`.

-  - 4d.
-What is the Work and Span of this sequential algorithm?
-.
-.
 .
 .
 .